-MPO staff takes comments and respond to questions from individuals who contact them via telephone or email.
-Individuals with low or no vision or with low literacy will be informed on the website and at meetings that they may submit comments via a recording or staff transcription of their spoken remarks, either before, during or after MPO or MPO-sponsored meetings.
+MPO staff addresses comments and responds to questions from individuals who attend MPO meetings or who contact them via telephone or email.
+Individuals with low or no vision or with low literacy are informed on the website and at meetings that they may submit comments via a recording or staff transcription of their spoken remarks before, during, or after MPO or MPOsponsored meetings.